caoimheD/pp4shoppinglist/README.md

 ![Edit items](static/media/addanitem2.jpg "Add items")

-In the end, it was decided to go with option .. , however for future versions of the website the other option can also be considered.
-It could also be possible to have both options visible, allowing the user to choose which method they prefer or which one is more suitable to the type of list they need (a text box might suit some types of shopping better than adding each item one at a time).
-The unused views were deleted to avoid confusion on the views.py file, however the option2 could easily be achieved by..
+In the end, it was decided to go with the option of using the second Item model, however for future versions of the website the textbox field can also be considered.
+It could also be possible to have both options visible, allowing the user to choose which method they prefer or which one is more suitable to the type of list they need (a text box might suit some types of shopping better than adding each item one at a time or vice versa).

+Adding the items to the list details page for viewing was achieved with the use of item_set.
+A for loop was used to loop through the detail view for the lists (listdetails) and then item_set.all displays all of the items associated with that list.

 <a name="features"></a>
 ## Features